tsdmrfth/react-native-steve/README.md

 yarn add react-native-steve
 ```

+## Dependencies
+This library requires [react-native-reanimated](https://github.com/software-mansion/react-native-reanimated) and [react-native-gesture-handler](https://github.com/software-mansion/react-native-gesture-handler)

 ### Important

-> This component uses [react-native-reanimated](https://docs.swmansion.com/react-native-reanimated/docs) v2 so in order to use this component your app must be configured for reanimated v2
+> This component uses [react-native-reanimated](https://docs.swmansion.com/react-native-reanimated/docs) v2 stable so in order to use this component your app must be configured for reanimated v2

-> You need to provide a unique key for each item which will be rendered

 ## Usage